Frozen (Madonna song): Covers and usage in media

 A rock cover was recorded by Jeff Scott Soto with the Talisman band for their 1998 album Truth.
 A reviewer from Melodic Rock was positive about the version and called it a "moody version with the backing vocals and accompanying keyboards intact."
 Polish industrial metal band Thy Disease used parts of the original strings and vocals in a cover on their 2001 album, Devilsh Act of Creation.
-German gothic rock/industrial rock band Girls Under Glass released their cover on the Frozen EP in 2001.
-The following year, Mad'House also re-recorded it for the tribute album Absolutely Mad.
-Gene Loves Jezebel recorded their cover version which appeared on two albums, A Tribute to Madonna: Virgin Voices and Tribute to Madonna: Like a Virgin.
 Doom Kounty Electric Chair gave the song a "dark rock" feel with their cover, released in 2004.

 Italian rock band Absinth Effect recorded a cover version of "Frozen" for their debut album in 2009.
 In May 2013, contestant Olympe sang the song on the second season of the French version of The Voice: la plus belle voix, allowing him to reach the show's semi-final.
 His coach, Jenifer, welcomed the performance warmly.
 Jérôme Vermelin from Metronews.fr said "Without piano, but in a spectacular setting, the young singer from Amiens shows his pitched voice with disconcerting facility.
 And his look?
 The mixture of great and pure sincerity?
 Although the formula may seem repetitive, it is not difficult to be captivated".
 Hanane Abdelouahed from TF1 commented that with the rendition, he "has taken the track from the queen of pop".
-Although it was not performed by the show's cast, the song was included on the episode "The Power of Madonna", on the TV series Glee, in 2010.
-In 2019, the song was used on the first episode of the second season of the Netflix series She's Gotta Have It.